New York attorney general launches probe of Twitch and Discord after Buffalo shooting

 The Buffalo suspect appears to have credited the racist memes and discussion found on 4chan with influencing him in an alleged 180-page screed posted online.

-A person who identified as the suspect's name, Payton Gendron, outlined plans for an attack on Discord.
+A person who identified as the suspect's name, Payton Gendron, outlined plans on Discord for an attack.

 And the suspect live-streamed the violence on Amazon-owned Twitch, which says it was able to remove the feed in less than two minutes after it started.
 Still, the graphic footage quickly spread across the internet.